Upcoming Election Dates & Registration Deadlines

 - A citizen of the United States and a resident of Indiana

-- Be at least 18 years old on or before Election Day
+- At least 18 years old on or before Election Day

-- Reside in your precinct at least 30 days before the election in which you will be voting.
+- Living in your precinct at least 30 days before the election.

 - Not currently in prison after committing crime